 In the early 1970s, Castle Hot Springs changed hands again and was sold to the Talley family, who owned the famed Arizona Biltmore.
 But on the early hours of December 11,1976, tragedy struck when a spark flew from a fireplace in the Palm House and burned the main hotel building to the ground.

 Following the fire, the Talleys donated the property to Arizona State University, which maintained the resort as a conference center until selling it in 1987 to Charles and Steve Trainer.
 The Trainers were the grandsons of Joseph Uihlein, who had been the owner of the Schlitz Brewing Company.
-He was a friend of Walter Rounsevel and a perennial guest of Castle Hot Springs.
+He was a friend of Walter Rounsevel and a perennial guest of Castle Hot Springs in Arizona.